Details

 Washington, District of Columbia 20036 (Map)

-The Middle East Institute's Arts and Culture Center is pleased to host renowned art gallerist Leila Heller for the Washington, D.C. launch of her newly released cookbook Persian Feasts: Recipes & Stories from A Family Table (Phaidon, 2024), co-authored with Lila Charif, Laya Khadjavi and Bahar Tavakolian.
+The Middle East Institute's Arts and Culture Center is pleased to host renowned art gallerist Leila Heller for the Washington, DC, launch of her newly released cookbook Persian Feasts: Recipes & Stories from a Family Table (Phaidon, 2024), co-authored with Lila Charif, Laya Khadjavi and Bahar Tavakolian.

 Written in honor of Heller’s late mother, Persian Feasts blends intimate stories of family and tradition, exciting cuisine and the region’s rich culinary history.
 Featuring 100 dishes, the cookbook channels the warmth of the region’s hospitality and the central role of food and cooking in every day’s life.